 Well, I hope you have found this article to be useful.
 We’ve looked at what personalized products are and why you’d want to allow users to customize products in WooCommerce.
 Even relatively minor customizations like gift wrapping can add value to your product and increase your profitability.

 I’ve also covered a number of specific types of personalized products – if you have more examples you’d like to share, then please leave a comment below.
-It would be interesting to hear how others are using extra fields in their products.
+It would be interesting to hear how others are extending WooCommerce with products options.

 Finally, we looked at the details of adding custom fields and options using the WooCommerce Product Add Ons Ultimate plugin.